darrenphilip/100hires/README.md

 ## Overall Takeaway
 AI-powered SEO content production is moving toward high-trust, high-depth content systems.
 The winning approach is to combine strong SEO fundamentals with AI-aware strategy, original value, and continuous experimentation.

+## Reason Behind Choosing These Experts
+They are all in the SEO field where they have suceeded and some already have their own business that revolves around SEO itself and the rest have already made a name for themselves.